0xMiden/miden-client/docs/external/src/rust-client/cli/index.md

 ```

 To send a private note, the `--send` flag sends a note using the note transport network.
-The note ID (hex) and recipient's address (bech32) must be provided.
+The note ID (hex, in full or a prefix) and recipient's address (bech32) must be provided.
 The note is assumed to be stored in the store (e.g., imported using [`import`](#import)).

 You can call: